 June 15 2018: Edinburgh University.

 Mentoring and consultation scheme for heads of service

 This scheme was started in 2012, to develop the support available to members and to promote network building.
 The scheme has proved popular and has been accessed by an increasing number of heads and by those facing challenges to their service.
 Contact Géraldine Dufour Tel: 01223 332865.
 Email: firstname.lastname@example.org

 Membership of the HUCS Executive Committee 2016/2017

 Alan is the current chair and represents HUCS on the BACP-UC Executive committee.
 From working in youth and community settings in the early 1980’s, he became committed to developing practical therapeutic strategies to help young people and adults suffering from psychological/emotional distress and the effects of mental illness to achieve life goals.
 He worked at a wide range of FE and HE Institutions as a counsellor and lecturer for over 27 years.
 Alan has worked at the Counselling Service at the University of Oxford for the last 17 years and is the current Head of Service.
 He is a qualified UKCP Psychoanalytic Psychotherapist and accredited clinical supervisor, a Senior Accredited Member of (BACP).
 In 2016 he was awarded a Visiting Professorship at Fudan University, Shanghai, China.

 David Mair: Past Chair

 Head of Counselling (University of Birmingham)

-I am the current chair of HUCS and represent the goup on the BACP:UC Executive.
-I have worked in student counselling for over 12 years, and prior to that my background was working with international students in HE and in teaching.
-I have a strong interest in equality and diversity issues and how they impinge on client wellbeing, and on the counsellor-client relationship.
+David is the past chair of HUCS.
+He has worked in student counselling for over 12 years, and prior to that his background was working with international students in HE and in teaching.
+David has a strong interest in equality and diversity issues and how they impinge on client wellbeing, and on the counsellor-client relationship.

 Tel: 0121 414 5130